gbgabiola/notes/quotes.md

 > "Don't underestimate the value of doing nothing, of just going along, listening to all the things you can't hear, and not bothering." - Winnie the Pooh

 > "Simplicity is prerequisite for reliability." - Edsger W. Dijkstra

+> "Give thanks for a little and you will find a lot." - Hansa Proverb

 ## Friends